mvdh7/dreamcoat/docs/modis.md

 See the [NASA Ocean Color website](https://oceancolor.gsfc.nasa.gov/) for more information on the MODIS [Aqua](https://oceancolor.gsfc.nasa.gov/data/aqua/) and [Terra](https://oceancolor.gsfc.nasa.gov/data/terra/) instruments.
 So far, only a small subset of the available data products can be accessed using dreamcoat, but this will be improved in future versions.

+## Set up credentials

+You need to create a [NASA Earthdata account](https://urs.earthdata.nasa.gov/home) in order to download MODIS data.

+Create a .netrc file and generate an AppKey as described [here](https://oceancolor.gsfc.nasa.gov/data/download_methods/) (check the *Download Methods* tab on that page).
+Put the appkey in `~/.dreamcoat/nasa_appkey.dat`.

 ## Download dataset

-Dreamcoat downloads the daily datasets from MODIS Aqua and Terra and combines them into a single dataset for each day, taking the mean of the two instruments.
+Dreamcoat downloads the daily L3 observations from MODIS Aqua and Terra and combines them into a single dataset for each day, taking the mean of the two instruments.
 To get a day or some consecutive days of data, use `get_days()`:

 ```python
 import dreamcoat as dc